God Shammgod: Name

 Shammgod's birth name is God Shammgod.
-Often teased for his highly unusual name during childhood, he went by Shammgod Wells (using his mother's maiden name) throughout high school.
+Often teased for his unusual name during childhood, he went by Shammgod Wells (using his mother's maiden name) throughout high school.
 When he enrolled at Providence, he was informed he would have to register under his legal name.
 Because it would have cost $600 to change his legal name to Shammgod Wells, Shammgod stopped using the alias.